biavillasboas/IdealizedWaveCurrent/README.md

 1. Make a local copy of this repository by either cloning or downloading it.

 2. Download the [model output](https://library.ucsd.edu/dc/collection/bb6217292w), untar the files, and move all three directories to `data` in the project root.
-After doing so, your directory three should look like this:
+After doing so, your directory tree should look like this:

 ```
 IdealizedWaveCurrent/